 Vital out-of-hours helpline expands to help more people with their mental health

-Independent mental health charity Suffolk Mind has expanded its support line service, Suffolk Night Owls (SNO), to 7 nights a week, thanks to funding from the NHS Clinical Commissioning Group (CCG).
+Independent mental health charity Suffolk Mind has expanded its night-time support line service, Suffolk Night Owls (SNO), to 7 nights a week, thanks to funding from the NHS Clinical Commissioning Group (CCG).

 SNO is a telephone, text and email service which currently operates on Thursday, Friday, Saturday and Sunday nights from 7pm to 1am.
 Due to increased demand on the service, leading to funding from the NHS, it will now run every night of the week.

 SNO is available in Suffolk to people with complex emotional needs, including those with a diagnosis of Borderline Personality Disorder (BPD) or who present with behaviours typical of such conditions.
 Support line workers listen to clients in a non-judgemental way to support those who need a chat or are in crisis.
-The service is different to other helpline, like The Samaritans, in that all of our clients are pre-registered, enabling us to offer a personalised and tailored service to individuals who are seeking support in times of need.
+The service is different to other helpline, like Samaritans, in that all of our clients are pre-registered, enabling us to offer a personalised and tailored service to individuals who are seeking support in times of need.
 Suffolk Night Owls manages the service with strict boundaries in place in order to support and safeguard both those using the service and those working for it.

 The SNO team take more than 4,500 calls, texts and emails a year and that figure is now expected to nearly double.